Virtuant/katacoda-scenarios/jenkins/jenkins-build-docker-images/step4.md

 The first stage lists all the files in the directory which will be built.
 When calling _docker build_ we use the Jenkins build number as the image tag.
 This allows us to version our Docker Images.
 We also tag the build with _latest_.

-At this point, or in an additional step, you could execute a `docker push` to upload the image to a centralised Docker Registry.
+At this point, or in an additional step, you could execute a `docker push` to upload the image to a centralized Docker Registry.

 7\.
 Our build is now complete.
 Click **Save**.